AR in Manufacturing & Assembly Guide for Smart Factory Workflows

 • Stronger cybersecurity protocols for connected devices

-Manufacturers are also focusing on measurable return on investment, using analytics dashboards to track error reduction, training time, and production efficiency.
+Manufacturers are also leveraging analytics dashboards to track improvements in error rates, training time, and production efficiency.

 Laws, Regulations, and Policy Considerations

-AR in manufacturing is influenced by workplace safety, data protection, and industry-specific regulations.
-Companies must ensure compliance with national and international standards.
+AR implementation in manufacturing must comply with workplace safety, data protection, and industry regulations.

 • ISO standards for Quality Management Systems